 Post-Visit:

 The Falcon Heritage & Sports Centre is a profound window into the UAE’s cultural soul, a place where the timeless art of falconry blends seamlessly with modern learning and hands-on experiences.
-More than just a visit, it’s a chance to witness Emirati heritage in its purest form and understand why falcons hold such an honoured place in the region’s history.
+More than just a visit, it’s a chance to witness Emirati heritage in its purest form and understand why falcons hold such an honored place in the region’s history.

 It is a dedicated hub for falconry heritage, offering a museum, clinic, trade area, and demonstration space.